LMduo/Multiphase_Biochar-cement-composites_Model/README.md

 ## Introduction
 We introduce a framework to create a multi-phase model of biochar-cement composites.
 The geometry is built in Grasshopper, and the code is based on Python.
 It contains three files:
-- **Three-Phase Model**: This includes cement, aggregate, and the interfacial transition zone (ITZ).
+- **Three-Phase Model**: This includes cement, aggregate, and the sand-interfacial transition zone (ITZ).
-- **Five-Phase Model**: This expands to include cement, aggregate, ITZ, biochar, and the biochar-cement ITZ.
+- **Five-Phase Model**: This expands to include cement, aggregate, sand-ITZ, biochar, and the biochar-cement ITZ.
 - **Biochar Library Geometric Files**: These files contain the geometric configurations for the biochar.

 ## Citation